SerrpentDagger/commands/docs/Scripting.md

 ### Array
 Arrays are Container Primitives that form a numerically indexed (from 0) array.
 They are read from and written to using indexing at the desired numbers.
 They can be constructed inplace, and modified later.
 To modify the length of an Array, you should set the 'len' index to the desired value.
 This will extend with 'null' or truncate, as appropriate.
 #### Variadics
 For Commands with variadic Argument count, you can use the contents of an Array as the Arguments by prefixing with '\#'.
-When you use an Array containing TokenGroups in this manner, the TokenGroups will be unpacked into the Arguments unless the Array was declared with the no-unpack '|' prefix.
+When you use an Array containing TokenGroups in this manner, the TokenGroups will be unpacked into the Arguments unless the Array or corresponding TokenGroup was declared with the no-unpack '|' prefix, unless the Command expects a TokenGroup as input.
+This allows Arrays to supply multitoken variadic Arguments.
 #### Examples
 ```
 // Simple variadic demo.